TheSloanRanger/FML/README.md

 # FML

-A python script that randomly performs keyboard and mouse actions rapidly.
+When executed the script will randomly control your keyboard and mouse.
+The script can be disabled by quickly dragging your mouse to the top left corner.